Practical Cross-System Shilling Attacks with Limited Access to Data: Our Framework

 Existing works on cross-domain and cross-system recommendations~\citep{ZhaoPXZLY13,ZhuWCLOW18} have verified that the knowledge learned from a source domain/system can help improve recommendation results in a target domain/system, i.e., the RS knowledge is \emph{transferable}.
 This has inspired us in designing \ours.
 We believe it is possible to have an attack model that captures RS knowledge from the source data and can be transferred to attack the victim RS.
 Fig.~\ref{fig:framework} provides an overview of \ours:

-\begin{enumerate}[leftmargin=12pt,topsep=2pt,itemsep=1pt] \item Firstly, we construct a bipartite user-item graph on the source data where each user-item edge indicates the existence of the corresponding user-item interaction. \item After that, \ours trains a graph structure encoder (GS-Encoder) to capture the structural patterns of the source data in a self-supervised manner. \item Then, \ours feeds a small portion of the public target data (e.g., a popular item and some people who bought it) into GS-Encoder and fine-tunes to get simulated representations after a successful attack. \item Finally, based on the simulated representations, \ours searches for possible co-visit items of the target item that affect the possibility of recommending the target item and fills them in fake user profiles.
+\begin{enumerate} \item Firstly, we construct a bipartite user-item graph on the source data where each user-item edge indicates the existence of the corresponding user-item interaction. \item After that, \ours trains a graph structure encoder (GS-Encoder) to capture the structural patterns of the source data in a self-supervised manner. \item Then, \ours feeds a small portion of the public target data (e.g., a popular item and some people who bought it) into GS-Encoder and fine-tunes to get simulated representations after a successful attack. \item Finally, based on the simulated representations, \ours searches for possible co-visit items of the target item that affect the possibility of recommending the target item and fills them in fake user profiles.
 Fake user profiles are injected into the victim RS to start the attack. \end{enumerate}

 \ours does not assume that the entity-correspondences across different domains/systems exist (i.e., a user or an item exists in both source and target data) even if they indeed exist.
 This way, \ours does not require additional prior knowledge.
 Therefore, in step 2, \ours is designed to only capture the structural patterns of the source data without knowing real identities of each node.
 To endow \ours with the attack power, when constructing fake user profiles in step 4, we adopt the idea that items that can affect whether the target item is recommended are likely to have been interacted by some users together with the target item.
 This idea is called as \emph{co-visitation attack} and has been verified in existing shilling attack methods~\citep{YangGC17}.

-\textbf{Required Knowledge.} Compared to existing methods, \ours requires \emph{much less} information.
+Compared to existing methods, \ours requires \emph{much less} information.
 It only needs a subgraph of a popular item, numbers of users/items in the target data and users who interacted with the target item before.